alazaroc/blog-web-code/_posts/en/2024-10-11-understanding-the-aws-well-architected-framework-why-it-s-essential-for-every-cloud-professional.md

 ## 3. Understanding the AWS Well-Architected Framework

-> This is your path to the Cloud Excellence.
+> This is your path to Cloud Excellence.
 {: .prompt-info }

 The `AWS Well-Architected Framework` offers a set of `best practices and design principles` for building cloud architectures that are scalable, secure, reliable, efficient, and sustainable.
 By following this framework, you can ensure your cloud architecture is prepared for both current demands and future growth.